 The Amazon Echo is a voice-enabled speaker that works through voice controls.
-It was created to blend into a smart home in order to provide those with the option to set tasks, alarms and even play music.
-Now the rumour mill is turning yet again around Apple's developments within the area, more specifically if Apple will release a Siri-enabled speaker to its product line-up.
+It was created to blend into a smart home in order to provide the option to set tasks, alarms and even play music.
+Now the rumour mill is turning yet again around Apple's developments within the area - specifically if Apple will release a Siri-enabled speaker to its product line-up.

 Here's the latest speculations and rumours on 'Apple Home'.

 Update 22 February 2017: A new report from Time claims that Apple has no plans to build a Siri speaker after all, and wants to keep Siri entirely virtual - Read more